elasticpath/elasticpath-dev/docs/composer/integration-hub/store-management/node-product-association.md

 ## Configuring the Node Product Association Import Integration

-Once you have met the [Prerequistes](#prequisites), you are ready to configure the node product association import integration in **Integrations Hub**.
+Once you have met the [Prerequisites](#prequisites), you are ready to configure the node product association import integration in **Integrations Hub**.

 1. In Commerce Manager, go to the store where you want to import node data.
 1. Go to **COMPOSER** > **Integrations Hub**.